Woven by Adam Smith

 Drive out of London on the A30, past Staines and Virginia Water, and the Berkshire countryside opens up around Sunningdale in a way the M25 corridor rarely allows.
 Coworth Park sits behind gates at the end of Blacknest Road: a Georgian manor house in pale render, surrounded by 246 acres of parkland that the Dorchester Collection has managed since 2010.
 The approach matters here, because the scale of the estate primes you for what follows inside.
 The dining room occupies the ground floor of the hotel, dressed in russet and gold tones that read as autumnal without feeling seasonal, the kind of room that holds its character across the year.

-Woven sits within a specific tradition in British fine dining: the hotel restaurant that operates at a level above its parent property's general offer, where the kitchen runs its own creative programme rather than serving the hotel's broader clientele.
+Woven is a one-Michelin-star restaurant at Coworth Park in Sunningdale, Ascot, serving modern British fine dining at about £185 per person.
 The comparisons are instructive.
 Le Manoir aux Quat' Saisons in Great Milton and Gidleigh Park in Chagford occupy the same category: destination restaurants housed within country house hotels, where the setting reinforces rather than dilutes the food's ambition.
 Woven operates in that company, drawing a clientele willing to travel for the meal rather than guests who happen to be staying the night.

 The Menu's Architecture: Pantry, Larder, Stove, Pastry